 Just like you might feel that you “should” celebrate Valentine’s Day today, I feel like I “should” blog about Valentine’s Day because I work with so many couples.

-- Everyday, take some time to express your love through non-sexual touch.
+- Every day, take some time to express your love through non-sexual touch.
 Hug, hold hands, a back rub…

-- Everyday, explicitly appreciate your beloved.
+- Every day, explicitly appreciate your beloved.
 Say “thank you” to things he/she might do whether it is for you personally or it’s to take care of your shared home or something else.

-- Everyday, actively listen to your partner’s stories of the day.
+- Every day, actively listen to your partner’s stories of the day.
 If you lack the energy, say so, do not just tune out.
 Table that conversation for another time.

-- Everyday, share your feelings, even if you feel things that your partner may not want know.
+- Every day, share your feelings, even if you feel things that your partner may not want know.

-- Everyday, make some form of sexual contact with each other.
+- Every day, make some form of sexual contact with each other.
 This can be small or large, an extended kiss, a stroke of their genitals, sexy spooning in bed before getting up.
 This can lead to more, or not.

-- Everyday, offer your partner a minimum of 1 compliment.
+- Every day, offer your partner a minimum of 1 compliment.
 Keep it real, do not make it up.
 He/She will know.

-- Everyday, make a mental note of gratitude for your partner on that day.
+- Every day, make a mental note of gratitude for your partner on that day.
 Recognize that you had the gift of another day together, no matter how that day went.

-- Everyday, practice compassion toward your partner.
+- Every day, practice compassion toward your partner.

-- Everyday, ask yourself, “How can I be the kind of partner I’d like to have?”
+- Every day, ask yourself, “How can I be the kind of partner I’d like to have?”

 Sure it is.
-But for some, it’s effects are temporary, if that, because they don’t cultivate a shared, rich love on a daily basis.
+But for some, its effects are temporary, if that, because they don’t cultivate a shared, rich love on a daily basis.

-As someone who is in a healthy, loving, fulfilling relationship of 20 years, I can tell you first hand that these statements matter.
+As someone who is in a healthy, loving, fulfilling relationship for 20+ years, I can tell you firsthand that these statements matter.